 Play And Social Development

 Kids love to play!
-Therefore, what better way to build their skills than to provide fun and interactive social skills activities for preschoolers and toddlers.
-Explore this post on "What Are Social Skills? & Why Are Social Skills Important?" for a deep dive into social and emotional development in early childhood.
+Therefore, what better way to build their skills than to provide fun and interactive social skills activities for preschoolers and toddlers?

 At first, keep things simple.
-As their skills develop, you can add more complex activities.
-Such as, adding a twist to a classic game like Simon Says.
-Turn routine play into enhanced experiences and keep it fun and interactive!
+Then, when their skills develop, you can add more complex activities.
+Such as adding a twist to a classic game like Simon Says.
+The goal is to turn routine play into enhanced experiences.
+Always keep it fun and interactive!

 Ideas For Social Skills Activities For Preschoolers And Toddlers